fvlgnn/timbrapp-extension/README.md

     *   Make sure that the TimbrApp Extension icon in the toolbar does not have a red badge.
     *   Click on the TimbrApp Extension icon to open the settings.
     *   Configure the times you want to receive the reminder.
-    *   If necessary, set the URL of the HR portal.
+    *   Customize additional options: set the HR portal URL to open when clicking, choose your "Do Not Disturb" days, and decide where to display the alert banner (on all pages or only the active one).

 2.  **Receive reminders:**
     *   When it is time to clock in, a red badge with a triangle will appear on the extension icon.